 Selecting the Right Field Hockey Shoes

 Having the right footwear is crucial in field hockey to ensure optimum performance and prevent injuries.
 When choosing field hockey shoes, look for ones that offer good traction and grip on the turf or grass surface.
-The shoes should provide sufficient cushioning and for your feet, as field hockey involves a lot of and quick movements.
+The shoes should provide sufficient cushioning and support for your feet, as field hockey involves a lot of running and quick movements.
 It's also essential to choose shoes that fit you well to prevent discomfort and potential foot problems.
 Be sure to try on multiple pairs and walk around in them before making a decision.

 Wearing Protective Gear